The Pyramids of the Cold Section 4 • The Inclined Well Layout

 The layout of the girdle stones in the inclined well of the Great Pyramid of Giza.
 Photograph from tomb KV 11 of Ramesses III, side chamber, image # 21076 by Matjaz Kacicnik, courtesy of ARCE, American Research Center in Egypt in partnership with the American University in Cairo Egyptology Department : https://thebanmappingproject.com/images/21076jpg

-During the entire operating period of the pyramid, the bottom of the inclined well was sealed by the Taweret blog : the upper granite plug.
+During the entire operating period of the Great Pyramid, the bottom of the inclined well was sealed by the Taweret block : the upper granite plug.
 Taweret was maintained in position by a wedging block presenting an easy to break protruding part, getting out of the floor of the well.
 The breaking of that fragile part released the Taweret block and the waters of the well were drained through the dormant breach, between the Girdle Stones G8 and G9.

 4.03 The lower end-to-end girdles are arranged in 2 sets with different orientations